 When and How to Turn Down a Job Promotion

 Being offered a promotion is usually a welcome and exciting reward for a job well done—usually, but not always.
 Sometimes, it’s not so welcome, and you’d rather keep the job you have.

 You might love your current role, for example, or have a great relationship with your manager and your team, and want to maintain the status quo.
 The job might come with management responsibilities that you don’t want to take on or represent a move away from your professional goals and in the wrong direction for your career path.

 There’s also the possibility that the promotion would be the best possible thing for your career, but that you lack the confidence to take it.
 In this case, turning down the opportunity could be a big mistake.

 How do you know whether to take a promotion or not—and what to say if you turn it down, to maintain a positive relationship with your employer?
 The first step is to figure out how the potential move fits into your plans, and what the impact of accepting or declining would be on your career.

 Good Reasons for Turning Down a Promotion

 Not sure whether you want the promotion?
 Consider whether any of these common reasons for declining apply to your situation:

 - You don’t think you’re ready.
 You may not think that you are ready for a promotion and would like to strengthen some key skill areas before taking on new challenges and responsibilities.
 If this is a possibility, consider whether your hesitation is well-founded or based on fear alone.
 Sometimes, the best way to get ready for a new role is to jump right in.
 If you would enjoy the work and can bridge your skills gap with diligence and hard work, consider whether you’d be better off taking the role right now.

-You’re not comfortable with the team.
+- You’re not comfortable with the team.
 The promotion may mean that you will be working with a different team.
-You may prefer to stay in the role you have, working with the people you know well and you get along with.
+You may prefer to stay in the role you have, working with the people you know well, and you get along with.